flyingmachine/brave-clojure-web/content/java.md

 The first line, `import pirate_phrases.*;`, imports all classes in the `pirate_phrases` package, which will contain the `Greetings` and `Farewells` classes.
 Let's create those now.
-First create the directory `pirate_phrases`.
-Then, create `Greetings.java` within that and write the following:
+First, create the directory `pirate_phrases`.
+This is needed because Java package names correspond to filesystem directories.
+Then, create `Greetings.java` within `pirate_phrases` and write the following:

 ```java
 package pirate_phrases;